tus/tus-resumable-upload-protocol/protocol.md

 or `200 Ok` status, which implicitly means that clients can assume that the new `Offset` = `Offset` \+ `Content-Length`.

-If the clients sends an `Expect` request-header field with the `100-continue` expectation the server SHOULD return the `100 Continue` status code before reading the request's body and sending the final response.
+If the client sends an `Expect` request-header field with the `100-continue` expectation, the server SHOULD respond with the `100 Continue` status code before reading the request's body and sending the final response.

-Both clients and servers SHOULD attempt to detect and handle network errors predictably.
+Both, client and server, SHOULD attempt to detect and handle network errors predictably.
 They may do so by checking for read/write socket errors, as well as setting read/write timeouts.
 Both clients and servers SHOULD use a 30 second timeout.
-A timeout SHOULD be handled by closing the underlaying connection.
+A timeout SHOULD be handled by closing the underlying connection.

 Servers SHOULD always attempt to process partial message bodies in order to store as much of the received data as possible.